ANZLIC Metadata Profile: An Australian/New Zealand Profile of AS/NZS ISO 19115:2005, Geographic information - Metadata

 Reference System Identifier

 NZ Property Titles

-This layer provides title information (excluding ownership) where there is a data link to one or more primary parcels.
+This dataset provides title information (excluding ownership) where there is a relationship to one or more primary parcels.

-An object has been constructed using the parcel shapes where a data link exists.
-However there can be multiple parcels associated with a title, and a title may only have a part share in a parcel.
-The constructed shape representing the title will therefore be an aggregation of all parcels that the title is associated with.
+There can be multiple parcels associated with a title, and a title may only have a part share in a parcel.
+This means the shape representing the title will be an aggregation of all parcels that the title is associated with.
 The ‘spatial extents shared’ attribute when equal to ‘false’ will indicate that title has exclusive interest over all of the shape (this will be case for the vast majority).

 This layer provides title information (excluding ownership) where there is a data link to one or more primary parcels